 The United Nations (UN) human rights (HR) treaty bodies (TBs) are a central pillar of the international HR protection system.
 They prevent HR violations by warning states about areas of concern and by advising them on durable solutions.
 With the first TB created in the 1970s, the system has continuously grown, currently comprising 10 TBs and around 180 independent experts.
 Yet, coordination and possibilities for interaction in the system are limited, posing the danger of fragmentation or even contradiction in the output of these mechanisms.

-Launched in 2014 and hosted by the Geneva Academy, the Treaty Body Members’ Platform (TBMP) connects experts in UN TBs with each other as well as with Geneva-based practitioners, academics and diplomats to share expertise, exchange views on topical questions and develop synergies.
+Launched in 2014, the Treaty Body Members’ Platform (TBMP) connects experts in UN TBs with each other, as well as with UN Special Procedures mandate holders and practitioners from Geneva-based international organizations to share expertise, exchange views on topical questions and develop synergies.

 ADDRESSING KEY ISSUES